openstack-archive/refstack-client/README.rst

 4. Execute test by typing:

-   refstack-client/refstack-client -c "Path of the tempest configuration file\
+   ./refstack-client -c "Path of the tempest configuration file to use"
-   to use"

    **Note:**